shabanzo/hometime/README.md

 # Hometime API

-A simple API-based application to store reservation request from multiple-channels/clients.
+This is a simple API application designed to handle reservation requests from various channels and clients.

 ## Contents